unitejs/engine/assets/README.md

 ### e2e
 This will run e2e tests for the app and generate reports in the test/reports folder.
 This task is only available if you specified an e2e test runner and framework during configuration.

-You can run just a subset of tests provind a source name as follows.
+You can run just a subset of tests by providing a source name as follows.

     gulp e2e --grep=app